RiddleMeDoo/QS-Discord-Bot/README.md

 ### Setup

 First, create a discord bot and set up the hosting solution of your choice.
 If you are hosting it on Heroku, then you will find that the Procfile, requirements.txt, and runtime.txt is set up for you already.
-Please follow a tutorial to run it on Heroku.
+Please find and follow a tutorial if you want to know how to run it on Heroku.
 You will also need to set up your database, whether it is Redis or some other solution.
 If you are using another database, then all you need to do is to edit the database.py file.

 To set this bot up, you will need the following:

 -   A discord bot's token
--   A player's API key
+-   A player's Queslar API key
 -   The channel id that the bot will send messages to.
 -   Your database credentials.
 For Redis it is URL, port, and password.